oracle/graal/truffle/docs/TruffleLibraries.md

 ### Are there known limitations?

 * Library exports currently cannot explicitly invoke their `super` implementation.
 This makes reflective implementations currently infeasible.
 See the example [here](https://github.com/oracle/graal/tree/master/truffle/src/com.oracle.truffle.api.library.test/src/com/oracle/truffle/api/library/test/examples/ReflectiveCallExample.java).
+* Boxing elimination for return values is currently not supported.
+A message can only have one generic return type.
+Support for this is planned.

 ### When should I use Truffle Libraries?